ArashPartow/exprtk/readme.txt

    }

-Note:  When  the  aggregate  operations  denoted  above  are  used  in conjunction with a  vector or vector  expression, the return  value is not a vector but rather a single value.
+Note: When  the aggregate or reduction  operations denoted  above  are used  in conjunction with a  vector or  vector  expression, the return value is not a vector but rather a single value.

    var x[3] := { 1, 2, 3 };